Decentralized Covid-19 Vaccine Rollout Leaves Lags in State Distribution

 Lagging links in the supply chain

-Distribution of Covid-19 vaccines is up to each states, but they must request doses each week from the federal government.
+Distribution of Covid-19 vaccines is up to each state, but they must request doses each week from the federal government.
 States learn what’s available each Tuesday, and order shipments on Thursday to be delivered the following Monday.

 It’s up to state governments precisely where vaccine shipments are sent, but once the vaccine arrives in a state, it has to be dispatched to hospitals, pharmacies or community centers for distribution.